wehong/File-to-Directory-Classifier/README.md

 ---

 ## To do
-* make files whose name starts with numbers to move to only one directory
+<strike>* make files whose name starts with numbers to move to only one directory</strike>
-* make files whose name starts with Hangul to move therepresentative character
+<strike>* make files whose name starts with Hangul to move the representative character</strike>